Table.hook('creating')

 Error Handling

-If subscriber throws an exception, the create operation will fail and the caller of the create operation will get the failure as a Promise rejection that may be caught/handled or not.
-If the caller of the create operation does not catch the exception using Promise.catch(), the transaction will be aborted.
+If a subscriber throws an exception, then the create operation will fail and the caller of the create operation will get the failure as a Promise rejection that may be caught/handled or not.
+If the caller of the create operation does not catch the exception using Promise.catch(), then the transaction will be aborted.

 Use Cases of the CRUD events

-Dexie CRUD events can be used to implement several addons to Dexie such as:
+Dexie CRUD events can be used to implement several add-ons to Dexie such as:

 • Server Synchronization